saulofilho/jessyca/content/posthome/will-bank-danny-bond-1.md

 ---
-title: Will Bank - Danny Bond
+title: Will Bank Feat.
+Danny Bond
 date: 2023-04-25T17:33:55.358Z
 ---
 <div class="post-container">

 <div class="text-idea">

-Will is a digital bank that is starting in Brazil.
-Its first campaign had Brazilian funk as music, making the brand adhere to a fun and popular language.
-To continue in the musical field, we invited a trans rapper, Danny Bond, who was very successful in Brazil with a remix of her music with Doja Cat.
+Will Bank is a Brazilian fintech and the first bank in Brazil to use a trans Woman as the face of their brand.
+Yeah, we did it.

 </div>